XavierBoubert/Photos/MILESTONE.md

 ### Has administrator, I don't want to start Worker automatically:

 - Add loading when enter on admin mode
-- Add start Worker button (with number of new objects)
 - Can start Worker on mobiles?

 ### Has user, I want to define the thumbnail of a video: